efux/social-playlist/docs/docs/backend/spotify.md

 We are creating those two very similar classes, because they serve different purposes.
 `Track` is used internally as an entity, which will be mapped to from the corresponding classes of the Spotify Web API.
-`TrackDto` is used as the DTO, which is send over the web by the REST controller.
+`TrackDto` is used as the DTO, which is sent over the web by the REST controller.

 ## Login to the Spotify Web API